 When you start marketing to Matched Audiences, you’re targeting people that you already know.
 You can target people who’ve visited your website, send promos to your contacts, and/or reach key players in target companies.
 All of those options exist thanks to the magic of LinkedIn advertising.

-How to Use LinkedIn Retargeting for People Who’ve Visited Your Website
+How to Remarket to People Who’ve Visited Your Website Through LinkedIn

 The most common type of remarketing is to show an ad to people who’ve visited your website.
 LinkedIn makes that easy.

 The first thing you need to do is add the LinkedIn Insight Tag to your website.

-If you’ve never heard of it before, it’s a LinkedIn remarketing pixel functions very similarly to the Facebook pixel.
-To put it simply, it’s a piece of code that tracks people who’ve visited your site.
+If you’ve never heard of it before, it’s a LinkedIn pixel that functions very similarly to the Facebook pixel.
+To put it simply, it’s a piece of code that tracks people who have ve visited your site.

 To get the Insight Tag, start by signing in to the Campaign Manager.
 Then, click on your account name.